 Once you’ve decided on a lender, complete an official application.
 In most cases, you’ll be required to submit documentation that verifies your identity, residence, or income.
 This can include a photocopy of your government-issued photo ID, recent utility bills, or other documents.
 You can usually submit copies of the required documents from your mobile device or your computer.

 At LendingClub, most members are approved within a couple of hours.
 We also give you the ability to check your application status at any time.

 Your actual offer may be different than what it was when you checked your rate, so take care to review the terms in detail before accepting.

 Once you accept an offer, funds can be deposited directly into your bank account.
-Most members are approved within a couple of hours and recieve funds fast.1
+Most members that are approved receive their funds fast.

 Before applying for a personal loan, take a minute to review your current finances.
 Having a good understanding of where you stand financially and what you need can save you time when applying for a personal loan.

 You can request a free copy of your credit report each year from each of the three major credit bureaus.
 When reviewing your credit report, make sure all of your debts are current and address any late payments or past-due balances immediately.
 While this won’t erase the past—missed payments remain on your credit report for seven years—it can help show lenders you’re working on improving your financial situation.

 You should also check for any errors in your credit report, as they can negatively impact your creditworthiness.
 If you do find errors, contest them immediately with one of the three major credit bureaus.

 Even if you aren’t applying for a personal loan, occasionally checking your credit report for accuracy is one of the best ways to protect your credit.

 Loan amounts vary depending on the lender, but at LendingClub Bank, you can choose loan amounts from $1,000 up to $40,000.